The blood inside your veins is dark red. So, many people wonder why veins look green or blue through the skin instead of red.

 You’re more likely to see green or blueish-colored veins if your skin is a lighter color.
 If you have darker skin, it can be harder to see the color of your veins.

-Green veins are not indicative of a serious condition unless they’re accompanied by other symptoms, such as:
+Green veins aren’t indicative of a serious condition unless they’re accompanied by other symptoms, such as:

-If you’re experiencing any of the above symptoms, talk with a doctor.
+If you’re experiencing any of the above symptoms, talk with your doctor.
 They can diagnose and recommend treatment for any vein-related conditions you may have.